-With the cold beginning to sweep through town, chances are you’ve begun to think about wintertime.
-It’s time to get ready for family gatherings, gingerbread cookies, and warm nights around the fire.
+With the cold beginning to sweep through town, you’ve begun to think about wintertime.
+Finally, it’s time to prepare for family gatherings, gingerbread cookies, and warm nights around the fire.
 Or maybe you don’t have a fireplace?

 Every home tackles its heating problems differently, and now is the time to consider whether yours fits your needs or not.
 The right heating system can change your entire quality of life, so why not consider making a change for the better?
-Whether you plan on installing or replacing your old heating system, make sure to choose a design that suits your particular needs.
-Here are a few designs you may want to consider while making your choice.
+Whether you plan on installing or replacing your old heating system, choose a design that suits your particular needs.
+Here are a few methods you may want to consider while making your choice.

 The most common central heat system among American households is a furnace.
-A furnace burns fuel(natural gas, electricity, or heating oil) to produce heated air.
-The furnace then blows that heated air through ducts across the home.
+To produce heated air, a furnace burns fuel(natural gas, electricity, or heating oil).
+The stove then blows that heated air through ducts across the home.

 Gravity furnaces work similarly to most modern furnaces.
-However, they use gravity to bring warm air up through extensive ductwork to the floors above it.
+However, they use gravity to warm air up through extensive ductwork to the floors above it.
 This system eliminates the need for fans but is very inefficient.
-As such,we regularly change them out for the more modern furnaces that use forced air.
+As such, we regularly change them for more modern furnaces that use forced air.

 While a furnace provides heated air, a residential boiler, on the other hand, uses natural gas, fuel, or heating oil to produce heated water.
 The boiler system then sends this water to devices such as radiators.
 A less common variation called the steam boiler heats water to release steam that will warm up the house.